dougfulop/rlhf-book/chapters/06-preference-data.md

 The first step is sourcing the vendor to provide data (or one's own annotators).
 Much like acquiring access to cutting-edge Nvidia GPUs, getting access to data providers in the peak of AI excitement is also a who-you-know game -- those who can provide data are supply-limited.
-If you have credibility in the AI ecosystem, the best data companies will want you on our books for public image and long-term growth options.
+If you have credibility in the AI ecosystem, the best data companies will want you on their books for public image and long-term growth options.
 Discounts are often also given on the first batches of data to get training teams hooked.

 If you’re a new entrant in the space, you may have a hard time getting the data you need quickly.